marekhrabe/este-watch/README.md

 There are zilions Node.js file watchers.
 No one is perfect.
 The most feature rich is probably [gaze](https://github.com/shama/gaze), but it burns CPU because it uses pooling fs.watchFile.
 This watcher uses only fs.watch so it has limited functionality, but it works.
 And it's fast even for thousands of files.
+Read more [here](https://github.com/wearefractal/glob-watcher/issues/1#issuecomment-31232567) and [here](http://tech.nitoyon.com/en/blog/2013/10/10/grunt-watch-slow/).

 ## Example